SouthwestAzure/service-fabric-dev-intro/lab3/README.md

 5. Install Azure PowerShell

-6 Download and run Fabrikam Fiber CallCenter
+#Download and run Fabrikam Fiber CallCenter

 Download the Fabrikam Fiber CallCenter sample application.
 Click the download archive link.
 From the sourceCode directory in the fabrikam.zip file, extract the sourceCode.zip file and then extract the VS2015 directory to your computer.

 Verify that the Fabrikam Fiber CallCenter application builds and runs without error.
 Launch Visual Studio as an administrator and open the FabrikamFiber.CallCenter.sln file.
 Press F5 to debug and run the application.

 # Fabrikam web sample